 The best home insurance in Pennsylvania is found in Lancaster.
 The average home insurance policy in Lancaster costs only $685 annually — $167 less than the average homeowners policy in other Pennsylvania cities.
 The below cities have the most affordable homeowners insurance in Pennsylvania.

 |City||Average 12-Month Home Insurance Rate|

-Looking for info on home insurance in a specific city?
-Check out our breakdown of major Pennsylvania cities:
+Seeking insights on homeowners insurance in a specific city?
+Check out our analysis of populous Pennsylvania cities:

 Pennsylvania does not require homeowners insurance.
 However, if you have a mortgage, it's likely that your lender will require some sort of homeowners coverage.

 In most cases, mold is not covered by homeowners insurance in Pennsylvania.
 However, if mold occurs as a result of a covered peril (like a burst pipe) then it may in fact be covered.
-Some insurance companies may offer an endorsement that allows for mold to covered, so you would need to check with your insurance company.
+Some insurance companies may offer an endorsement that covers mold, so you would need to check with your insurance company.

 Flood damage, whether it occurs during a hurricane or a torrential downpour, is excluded from coverage by home insurance companies.
 In order to insure your home against flood damage, get insurance through FEMA's National Flood Insurance Program (NFIP) or via a private insurer.

 Coverage details from private insurance companies vary.
 If you purchase flood insurance through NFIP, you'll receive: